How To Launch A SEO Campaign

 SEO Campaign: Social Media

-Not long ago we wrote an article on Social Signals for SEO and for 2019, it’s clear that Social Media needs to have a role in your SEO campaign.
+Not long ago we wrote an article on Social Signals for SEO, it’s clear that Social Media needs to have a role in your SEO campaign.

 Google understands that quality products, services and content are discussed on social media.
 It’s natural human behavior to share and recommend others the things we like, and are interested in, and it’s precisely why they’ve started recognizing these positive social media signals as something their algorithm and Rankbrain needs to consider.